 Warthog Plains Game Hunt

-Warthogs are great trophies to hunt, always with a very exciting stalk.
+Warthogs are great trophies for hunting, always with a very exciting stalk.
 They are now one of the most widely spread game animals across the Eastern Cape.
-Any plains game hunt should always include a trophy warthog.
+Any plains game safari hunt should include a trophy warthog.

 Springbok Plains Game Hunt